-He’s the Bad Boy of Chess.
-But Did He Cheat?
+He’s the bad boy of chess.
+But did he cheat?

 “It was like someone poured gasoline on the same fire,” Allebest said.

 Chess players became social media stars.
 Nakamura, one of the defendants in the defamation case, has 1.5 million Twitch followers, a feat he’s achieved through celestial play — he’s ranked fifth in the world — and iron-man verbosity.
 In June, he signed with Misfits Gaming Group, an esports and entertainment company that is dreaming up shows to sell to places like CNN and Netflix.

 Today, chess tournaments have pretty high production values — swooshing graphics, on-scene interviews, play-by-play commentators seated at newscaster desks.
 The model is based on coverage of professional sports games, with a big difference: There’s no action, at least not in the conventional sense.
 The game has hardly changed in 1,500 years.
 It’s still hour upon hour of two people staring at a board and cogitating.
 If a sentence like, “He blundered queen d8, queen d3!” doesn’t quicken your pulse, there isn’t much to watch.

 If it does, these games are thrilling, cerebral contests that have elegance, aggression, subterfuge, brilliance and suspense — “Game of Thrones” boiled down to its regicidal essence.
 Unlike the HBO show, this one never stops.
 There are tournaments nearly every weekend around the world.